 - Assist Google in learning about the external sites you trust through citations.

-- Implement proper internal linking to the most essential pages of the website.
+- Implement proper internal linking to the essential pages of the website.

 - Include descriptive text with all images to help Google understand it.